EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tco_cats/v1/index.md

 This resource returns the **5-year breakdown values** of all True Cost to Own® (TCO®) categories for a both **new** and **used** vehicles based on their specified *style ID, zip code, and state code*.

+**Please note** that the TCO® value is only available for up to 5 years.
+Vehicles that are older than five years **will not** have an accurate TCO® values.

 ### The TCO® Categories

 This is a **typical response** of the two endpoints listed in this resource: